-To start with, we will transfer your User Waypoints out of the GPS and into a file on your PC named "usr.gar" in the C:\AviaDBM directory.
+To start with, we will transfer your User Waypoints out of the GPS and into a file on your PC named "usr.gar" (or "usr.gpx" if you have an Aera) in the C:\AviaDBM directory.
 This will not change what is inside your GPS in any way.